Yvonne Lim: Personal life

 Lim is married to former Taiwanese boy band B.A.D member Alex Tien, who is 3 years younger than her.
 The couple held their wedding on 7 September 2014, at Ritz Carlton Hotel, Singapore.

 Lim gave birth to their first child, a son, on 27 December 2014 at Mount Elizabeth Hospital in Singapore, and after which they moved to Taiwan on 25 May 2015.
 On 6 January 2017, she gave birth to her second child, a daughter, in Taiwan.
 As of 2018, their daughter acquired her Singapore citizenship.

-In 2019, Lim planned to moving her family back to Singapore.
+In 2019, Lim planned to move her family back to Singapore.
 In November 2024, she announced she is moving back to Singapore in 2025.